-Describes the steps necessary to install a Jalopy release.
+Describes the steps necessary to install Jalopy.

 Jalopy will run on any Pentium-class machine with a minimum of 256 MB RAM.
 You may succeed with less, but it’s not recommended for a good user experience.
-Depending on your options, you need between 10-20 MB free disk space for the installation files.
+Depending on the selected options, you need between 10-20 MB free disk space for the installation files.
 During runtime, additional space is required for settings, caches and backup, typically between 5-50 MB, but this again depends on your project size and setup.

 The supported operating systems are: Linux, Mac OS X (x86 only), Solaris, Unix, Windows XP or later.
 Jalopy should run on all platforms that provide a suitable Java VM.